David Martínez (fighter): Dana White's Contender Series

-Martinez competed in Week 8 of Dana White's Contender Series Season 8 for a UFC contract, facing Xavier Franklin on October 1, 2024.
+Martínez competed in Week 8 of Dana White's Contender Series Season 8 for a UFC contract, facing Xavier Franklin on October 1, 2024.
 He earned a unanimous decision victory and was one of five new signings to the promotion.

 Ultimate Fighting Championship

 Martínez made his UFC debut on March 29, 2025, at UFC on ESPN 64, where he faced Saimon Oliveira.
 With a pair of knees and punches, he won the fight in the first round.
 This victory earned him Performance of the Night honors.

 Martínez was scheduled to face Carlos Vera on September 13, 2025, at UFC Fight Night 259, but the fight was canceled for unknown reasons, and his place was taken by Quang Le.
 However, this latter fight was also canceled due to Martínez being removed from the co-main event, where he will face Rob Font.
 David won the fight by unanimous decision.

+Martínez faced Marlon Vera on February 28, 2026, at UFC Fight Night 268.
+He won the fight by unanimous decision.

+Martínez was scheduled to face former UFC Bantamweight Championship challenger Umar Nurmagomedov on July 25, 2026 at UFC Fight Night 282.
+However, Martínez withdrew from the bout due to an injury.

+Martínez faced Dan Ige on September 12, 2026 at UFC Fight Night 288.
+He won the fight by unanimous decision.